Aravan Evi is a family-run Boutique Hotel located in the village of Ayvali. We are just a 10-minute drive from the town of Urgup.

 The village wedding takes 3 to 5 days and everyone in the village is invited, even the visitors.
 There is music, dancing and many delicious meals.
 Sometimes the marriages are arranged but these days the young girls and boys tell their parents whom they want and the parents arrange the wedding.
 The girls and the boys prepare a dowry for the marriage.
 Families in the village are large and keep close.
 Respect to the elderly and a love for children has always been alive .
 Hospitality is genuine.

-Traditional life Grape molasses Our Guests try harvest
+Traditional life Grape molasses Our Guests try harvest in organic garden

 Except for Aravan Evi Hotel and Gamirasu Hotel, inhabitants of the village are farmers.
 Apricots, potatoes and grapes are the major crops grown in Ayvali.
 Traditional rural life is in place.
 The women in the village still come with their pitchers to get their water from the communal fountain.
 Once every two days the communal “Stone Oven” across from the Aravan Evi is heated.
 If you accept a warm welcome, you are invited to taste the hot bread just coming out of the oven.
 They also make lace and do embroidery as well as design their scarves.
 Men are well-known in the area as good stone masons and go to work in other towns as well.
 After the opening hotels, the village has been constantly developing.